Pay for what

 before you upgrade.

-Credits apply to automated review and to Remedy runs inside Critique — not to everyday Critique Chat.
-Third-party coding assistants bill their vendors directly.
+Credits apply to automated review and to Remedy runs inside Critique — not to everyday Critique Chat or BYOA agent execution (Cursor, Claude, Codex), which bill your vendor accounts directly.

 One credit is our normalized unit for a standard review slice — roughly 1M input tokens and 150k output tokens on the lead model for a normal-sized PR.
 Specialist sub-agents add their own credit cost on top, and the depth multiplier scales everything for tiny vs very large changes.
 A single full review is often about 3–50+ credits depending on models and PR size.
 Your monthly pool is meant to cover many reviews, not to map one-to-one with a raw “job” counter.